Ken Griffey Jr.: Seattle Mariners (1989–1999)

-In his first 11 seasons with Seattle (1989–1999), Griffey established himself as one of the most prolific and exciting players of the era, racking up 1,752 hits, 398 home runs, 1,152 runs batted in, and 167 stolen bases.
+In his first 11 seasons with Seattle (1989–1999), Griffey established himself as one of the most prolific and exciting players of the era, racking up 1,752 hits, 398 home runs, 1,152 RBI, and 167 stolen bases.
 He led the American League in home runs for four seasons (1994, 1997, 1998, and 1999), was voted the A.L.
-MVP in 1997, and maintained a .297 career batting average.
-In his first major league at-bat, he doubled.
+MVP in 1997, and batted .297.

-Griffey's defense in center field was widely considered the standard of elite fielding during the decade, exemplified by his streak of 10 straight Gold Gloves from 1990–1999.
+Griffey's defense in center field was widely considered the standard of elite fielding during the decade, exemplified by his streak of 10 consecutive Gold Gloves from 1990 to 1999.
 His impressive range allowed frequent spectacular diving plays, and he often dazzled fans with over-the-shoulder basket catches and robbed opposing hitters of home runs by leaping up and pulling them back into the field of play.
-He was featured on the Wheaties cereal box and had his own signature sneaker line from Nike, Inc.
+He was a frequent participant in the All-Star Game with the Mariners and led the American League multiple times in different hitting categories.
+He was featured on the Wheaties cereal box and had his own signature sneaker line from Nike.

-On April 3, 1989, in his very first MLB plate appearance, Griffey hit a line-drive double off Oakland Athletics pitcher Dave Stewart at the Oakland Coliseum.
+On April 3, 1989, in his first MLB plate appearance, Griffey hit a line-drive double off Oakland Athletics pitcher Dave Stewart at the Oakland Coliseum.
 One week later in his first at-bat at the Kingdome, Griffey hit his first major league home run.
-Griffey was a frequent participant in the All-Star Game during the 1990s.
-He led his league multiple times in different hitting categories.
+Entering the majors, Griffey was a highly touted prospect.
+In 1989, he was the #1 card in Upper Deck's first set of baseball cards, with his card becoming one of the most popular cards of its era.
+He also licensed a chocolate bar in 1989 in Seattle that sold more than 1 million bars in its first year.

 In 1990 and 1991, Griffey and his father became the first son and father to play on the same team at the same time.
 In his father's first game as a Mariner, on August 31, 1990, the pair hit back-to-back singles in the first inning and both scored.
 On September 14, the pair hit back-to-back home runs in the top of the first off California Angels pitcher Kirk McCaskill, becoming the first father-son duo to hit back-to-back home runs.
+On September 21, Ken Griffey Jr. stole a fly ball hit by Sammy Sosa from his father, who was playing left field, for the third out of the inning.
+Then-20 year old Griffey Jr. was subsequently grounded by his father in the dugout after the play for going inside the former's previously established "three square feet territory" in left field for fly balls and had his car keys confiscated.
 The duo played a total of 51 games together before Griffey Sr. retired in June 1991.